To be or not to be – that is the question.

 The thing to remember with social media is that it is two-way.
 Unlike traditional media where you broadcast your message out to the world and hope your audience is listening, social media allows people to tell you what they think, and to tell their friends too.
 That way it can be an incredibly powerful tool in your arsenal if you use it correctly (talk to the right people about something that is relevant to them).
 However, get it wrong and you can end up pointing that big gun at yourself.

 Facebook is a media that takes work – if you are going to build a group of people (Facebook likes) that want to hear from you, you have to regularly post information that will be useful and will push that relationship with you forward.
 If you fail to do this, they will simply stop liking you.
-And before you think about buying likes, think again.
-This plan could be more detrimental to your real audience than if you had built them organically.

 So, essentially, Facebook is no different from any other promotional channel.
 If you want customers to engage, then engage them – either on Facebook, on the phone, via email, face to face or with an entertaining and stimulating tv commercial.
 Get them to like you, get them to be interested and want to hear more – and then, only then, will they buy your products or service.